parlance-zz/parlance-zz/README.md

+Recent projects:

+2022-2024:
+* Dual Diffusion - A generative diffusion model for music.
+This is my current [project](https://github.com/parlance-zz/dualdiffusion) and is in active development.
+* G-Diffuser - A stable diffusion interface focusing on automated workflows, included a discord bot as well.
+The [project](https://github.com/parlance-zz/g-diffuser-bot) is now significantly out-dated.
+Notably this was the first stable diffusion interface capable of creating [smooth infinite zoom videos](https://www.youtube.com/@parlancex/videos).

-Listed below is a collection of solo projects undertaken purely for my personal interest.
-I will be uploading some of these projects as a demonstration of my abilities to potential employers, however, I did not have the confidence that any of these projects were worth preserving at the time.
-There may be other versions or unfinished breaking changes in what is published to my personal repository.
-If there is interest I will look into my old files to try to find other versions to publish.
+Listed below is a collection of old projects undertaken purely for my personal interest.
+I did not have the confidence that any of these projects were worth preserving at the time.
+There may be other versions or unfinished breaking changes in their current state.

 Pre-2004:
 * Simple real-time fluid simulation and software renderer (BlitzPlus)